 I used my Fontana Forni (sponsors of this recipe) Marinara wood-fired oven to bake this focaccia, and as you can imagine, baking near a live fire imparted a delicious kiss of smokiness to the bread.
 Further, the wood-fired heat contributed to an even thinner and crispier crust, which nicely plays off the durum flour and olive oil that already push the dough in that direction.
 If you have a wood-fired oven at home, give this recipe a try in there, and if not, it will work fabulously in a home oven too.

-Video: Focaccia Pugliese from start to finish
+Watch me make this Focaccia Pugliese from start to finish

 Similar to my wood-fired sourdough pizza dough, this focaccia Pugliese calls for some durum flour in the dough.
 Durum wheat is “hard” wheat (in fact durum in Latin means “hard”), named as such due to the difficulty of milling it.
 It’s most often used to make food such as pasta, and while not quite as common, it can also be used to make bread (Altamura bread, or pane di Altamura, is one example).
 The key to using durum in bread is to source very fine durum flour, sometimes called “durum, extra fancy” or “semolina rimacinata” (twice-milled semolina).
 Semolina is also made with durum, but it’s more coarsely milled and resembles beach sand; it’s predominantly used to make pasta and isn’t quite as suitable for bread making.